 - The teacher receives a copy of the attendance list and break list from Student Reception.

 - The attendance list shows the time the student has submitted the exam.
-Any files uploaded in PING PONG after the submission time are not assessed.
+Any files uploaded in Canvas after the submission time are not assessed.